MarwanZ05/EA-Timetable-Project/README.md

 # A project fulfilling the requirements of AI420: Evolutionary Algorithms
 ## Project Title: [2] Exam Timetabling Optimization using Genetic Algorithms

-The purpose of this project was to independently compare different types of initialisation, crossover, mutation and survivor/parent selection, as well as observe the effects of diversity preservation methods (in our case, Shared Fitness)
+The purpose of this project was to independently compare different types of initialisation, crossover, mutation and survivor/parent selection, as well as observe the effects of diversity preservation methods (in our case, Shared Fitness).

+Our findings were documented in the Documentation as well as both screenshots in the repository.

 The following GA functions were used: